 They work by limiting the forward movement of your head in the event of a collision with two straps that attach to your helmet.
 This video graphically shows just how effective they are.

-By nature of this design, they also greatly restrict your ability to rotate your head.
-Rotating your head during road driving is important to be able to look over your shoulder, especially when changing lanes.
+By nature of the design, they also greatly restrict your ability to rotate your head.
+Rotating your head during road driving is important to be able to look over your shoulder, especially when changing lanes or overtaking.

 As such, for Nurburgring tourist driving, drivers are not allowed to wear HANS devices (or any other similar type of frontal head / neck restraint).